AustinMaung/Card-Game/README.md

 Welcome to the Multiplayer Card Game!
 This web-based card game allows users to play together in real-time using Web sockets.

+To try out a deployed version, you can find it here: https://abyss-ascendant.onrender.com/

 ## Hosting Information

 The game is currently hosted on Render, a platform that may spin down servers when not in use.
 Please be aware that there might be a noticeable delay when accessing the game if the server needs to spin up.